 The Vaccine – Through the death of the Seed

-From its very beginning, the Bible developed a theme of a coming seed.
+From its beginning, the Bible developed a theme of a coming seed.
 A seed is essentially a packet of DNA that can unfurl and develop into new life.
 The DNA in a seed is specific information from which large molecules of specific shapes (proteins) are made.
-In this sense it is similar to a vaccine, which is essentially large molecules (called antigens) of a specific shape.
+In this sense it is similar to a vaccine, which are large molecules (called antigens) of a specific shape.
 This coming seed promised from the beginning would solve the problem of sin and death.

 And I will put enmityGenesis 3:15